Acrsahil/Auto-Git/README.md

 ## Setup Instructions ⚙️

-Before using githubauto, ensure that you have configured your GitHub access token for authentication.
+Before using Git-Auto, ensure that you have configured your GitHub access token for authentication.
 Step 1: Generate GitHub Personal Access Token

     Visit your GitHub Personal Access Tokens page.